Thinking about making a midlife career change? You’re not the only one. Plenty of famous people have found their greatest work later in life.

 We often hear stories of the young entrepreneurs who drop out of college to pursue their dreams.
 But did you know older business owners may even be more likely to succeed?

-by the Census Bureau, Kellogg School, and three MIT professors determined the optimal age for starting a business.
+A study by the Census Bureau, Kellogg School, and three MIT professors determined the optimal age for starting a business.
 During their research, they found that a business started by a 50-year-old entrepreneur is twice as likely to be successful as one built by a 30-year-old.

 As we get stuck into the 9-to-5 routine, it’s easy to forget about our personal life and health.